bsc-iitm/modern-application-development/docs/additonal-tutorials/basic-jinja2/02-Templates.md

 ## Templates
 - Templates are functions with detailed API.
-- These templates can generste any output not just HTML.
+- These templates can generste any kind of output.
-- {{variable_name}} is the syntax for calling a variable.
+- {{variable_name}} is the syntax for substituting value to a variable.
 - Below is an example of jinja2 templates.

 ## python template code